VirtualBox Only Showing 32-bit and NO 64-bit Versions (Easy Fix)

 I was using a 64-bit version of Microsoft Windows 10 Pro while creating this tutorial.

-Simple Fix For The 'VirtualBox Only Showing 32-bit & NO 64-bit Versions' Problem
+Simple Fix For The 'VirtualBox Only Showing 32-bit and NO 64-bit Versions' Problem

 1. Open the installer you used to install VirtualBox.